 After all it was rumoured to have attracted Lady Gaga to purchase a property, amongst many other famous residents like Guy Ritchie, Griff Rhys Jones and Gary Kemp.

-Within the area there is a huge mix of properties from contemporary, modern buildings to the more historic Georgian houses, some of which have been converted in to separate flats and apartments.
+Within the area there is a huge mix of properties from contemporary flats, modern buildings to the more historic Georgian houses, some of which have been converted in to separate flats and apartments.
 Fitzroy Square is nestled just within the perimeter south of Regents Park and boasts beautiful Georgian terraces on all four sides.
-These different styles blend together to create the quirky character of Fitzrovia.
+These different styles blend together to create the quirky character of Fitzrovia and among our eclectic variety of properties to let and for sale, there will no doubt be a home that suits you.

 In addition to this, Fitzrovia is well served by convenience shops and local supermarkets like M&S, Sainsburys and Tesco's, however it is renowned for its restaurants, particularly along the southern end of Charlotte Street.
 These cater to the needs (and pocket) of every resident, office worker and visitor.
 There are also a number of fine dining Michelin starred restaurants like Pied a Terre, Lima and Dabbous.